alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/statusbar/statusbar.md

 # Using StatusBar

-The AlterNET UI <xref:Alternet.UI.StatusBar> control is used as an area, usually displayed at the bottom of a window, in which an application can display various kinds of status information.
+The AlterNET UI <xref:Alternet.UI.StatusBar> control is used as an area, usually displayed at the bottom of a window, where an application can display various status information.
-<xref:Alternet.UI.StatusBar> controls can have status bar panels on them that display text to indicate
-state; for example, that the document is being saved.
+<xref:Alternet.UI.StatusBar> controls can have status bar panels that display text to indicate the state of the open document; for example, that the document is modified.

 # [Windows](#tab/screenshot-windows)
 ![Status Bar on Windows](./images/statusbar-windows.png)